Set up states on a metric set

 The new state has been added to your state group.

-Close the Set Up States dialog to see the table visualization updated with colors reflecting the two states (Good and Bad) for the selected measure measure.
+Close the Set Up States dialog (or click the Preview button) to see your visualization updated with default settings reflecting your states.

 3. Visualizing states